BladeofRagna/Touhou-Soundpack/README.md

   - Level Up
   - Dying/Game Over
   - Defeating a Boss
-  - Menu Selection, Cancel, and Move
+  - Menu Selection, Cancel, Move, and Error

 More will likely be added later in the future!